idaholab/moose/modules/navier_stokes/doc/content/source/kernels/INSMomentumLaplaceForm.md

                   &= -\nabla p + \mu\nabla^2\vec{u}
 \end{aligned}

-Moving from lines 2 to 3 in [laplace] we assumed sufficient smoothness in
+Moving from lines 2 to 3 in the above equation we assumed sufficient smoothness in
 $\vec{u}$ to interchange the divergence and gradient operations.
 In moving from lines 3 to 4 we applied the incompressibility constraint $\nabla\cdot\vec{u} = 0$.
 The final form is a vector Laplacian (which can be different in